Wednesday, April 4, 2018

 13 January 1963 - The Beatles appear on Thank Your Lucky Stars by ABC Television although at the bottom of a seven-act bill, miming to "Please Please Me" and broadcast on January 19, 1963.
 It was Dick James, the music publisher, who secured them this spot, which was their most important appearance to date as the show was almost fully networked.
 Most of Britain's teens would have seen this program.
 Dick James, in turn, would make an immense fortune by winning The Beatle's future song copyrights from "Please Please Me" onward.

-Once more, nothing seems to have survived from this day.
+Once more, nothing else seems seems to have survived.

 While shuffling between studios with first rehearsals and then live studio recordings, The Beatles finished off at the Playhouse Theatre, also in Manchester, on Teenagers Turn: Here We Go singing and performing "Chains", "Please Please Me" and "Ask Me Why".
 They also sang "Three Cool Cats" but that was edited out of the transmission tape, which was broadcast January 25, 1963.